-Now you must craft stronger weapons with ammo, build more walls with stronger materials, and set elusive traps to slow them down or eliminate them all together.
+Now you must craft stronger weapons and ammo, build walls with stronger materials, and set elusive traps to slow down or eliminate the husks altogether.
 Among all the choices you can make, the objective stays the same.
 You must defend your fort.

 Fast forward six years later and Fortnite is now available to the public through Early Access.
 There is an old saying that I think applies in this case that goes, “Good things come to those who wait.”
 And in all fairness, Fortnite does have a lot of good to offer.

 A huge chunk of the “good” in this game is absolutely due to the simplicity of its gameplay.
-Simple is a key word in this game and many of its features stay within the confines of it.
+Simple is the key word here as many of the features in Fortnite stay within the confines of it.
 There is no better example of this than mining for resources.
 The motto here is “if you can see it, you can break it” and you should take that quite literally.

-Light posts, cars, boulders, walls, RV’s – anything in plain sight can be broken down to items used for crafting, which is utterly important in a game that lives and breathes resources and crafting.
+Light posts, cars, boulders, walls, RV’s; anything in plain sight can be broken down to materials used for crafting, which is utterly important in a game that lives and breathes resources and crafting.

-One of my best encounters with this was during a storm defense mission.
+One of my best encounters with Fortnite’s crafting system was during a storm defense mission.
 After completing a few tutorial objectives, you’re allowed to roam free and add defenses to your base.
-I always subscribe to the notion of preparing for the worst so I built my homebase with that in mind.
+I always subscribe to the notion of preparing for the worst so I built my home base with that in mind.
 After adding walls, floors, and a staircase, I start the mission and the waves of husks roll in.
 These waves tend to feel endless with upwards of seventy husks per wave and bullets are crucial in these moments.

-Through my preparations, I realize that I didn’t gather enough resources to craft more ammo, and naturally I run out of ammo.
-Hindsight is twenty-twenty.
-Scrambling, I run off in search of whatever resources I can get my hands on.
+Through my preparations, I realize that I didn’t gather enough resources to craft more ammo and I ran out of ammo.
+Scrambling, I ran off in search of whatever resources I can get my hands on.
 I quickly find a few broken down cars and immediately mine them.
 As I run back I realize that if I hold the reload key it automatically crafts ammo for the gun I’m wielding.
-I was able to craft five or so sets of twenty-round magazines and complete the two remaining waves of husks with no problems.
-The fact that I was able to craft ammo on the go without hitting the inventory screen made the process of gathering resources and jumping right back into combat, a simple task.
+I was able to craft five or so sets of twenty-round magazines and complete the two remaining waves of husks with no problem.
+The fact that I was able to craft ammo on the go without hitting the inventory screen made the process of gathering resources and jumping right back into combat a simple task.

 The third person shooting in Fortnite is impeccable.
-Coming from the studio responsible for the Gears of War franchise and the iconic Unreal Tournament, it is no surprise to me.
+This comes as no surprise seeing as this is the studio responsible for the Gears of War franchise and the iconic Unreal Tournament.
 From the sound of the bullet leaving the chamber to the satisfaction of getting a headshot on a pesky husk that’s inches from breaching your base, Fortnite delivers when it comes to gunplay.
 In a game all about choices, Fortnite does a decent job providing weapons that are both useful and fun to use.
 I found myself cycling through weapon schematics, going back and forth between the light machine gun and the automatic shotgun.
 While I enjoy the power and crowd control of the automatic shotguns, I ultimately found my true love in the defensive prowess of the sniping class.

 There is nothing more satisfying for me than going on a headshot streak on a line of husks that are yards away.
 Although I did enjoy sniping the most, it ultimately is not a feasible option when playing single player.
 It just does not work to your advantage as the rate in which husks spawn increases.
 The same goes for melee weapons.
 You will find yourself opting for an assault rifle or machine gun in single player scenarios.

-The simplicity in mining, crafting and remarkable third person shooting is what ultimately makes Fortnite a decent game.
-I do however, have my issues with some of its other functions like the skill tree.
+The simplicity in mining, crafting and the remarkable third-person shooting is what ultimately makes Fortnite a decent game.
+I do, however, have my issues with some of its other functions like the skill tree.
 The skill tree is where you will apply skill points for upgrades to hero classes and boosts in attributes.
 At first glance, the skill tree looks simple – apply the appropriate points to whichever upgrades you want and boom!
 Done.
 In a lot of ways that is the gist of it.

 The only problem is that the skill tree has several tiers that are dependant on factors other than skill points.
 I’m talking about the research tier.
 This tier relies on the rate in which you collect and store research points.
 Research points are stored whether you’re logged in or not, and start off at a rate of 54 points per hour.
 There is a max storage limit and once it is reached you will have to collect the stored points in order to begin storing points again.
 In other words, you will have to log in to Fortnite to ensure you collect the points and restart the storage cycle.
 At first, I couldn’t understand the purpose of this and it really didn’t make too much sense to have that tier work within those parameters.